pyodide/pyodide/docs/usage/type-conversions.md

 Proxying tuples also has the benefit of ensuring that implicit conversions take a constant amount of time.

-The following immutable types are implicitly converted between Javascript and Python.

 ### Python to Javascript
+The following immutable types are implicitly converted from Javascript to
+Python:

 | Python          | Javascript          |
 |-----------------|---------------------|